 • Footer

-• In the introduction of your blog posts
+• In the introduction to your blog posts

 • Landing pages dedicated to lead magnets